 Prof. Ilan Dinstein

-Ilan Dinstein is an Associate Professor of Psychology and Cognitive & Brain Sciences at BGU.
+Ilan Dinstein is a Full Professor of Psychology and Cognitive & Brain Sciences at BGU.
 Ilan and his students use neuroimaging techniques including MRI and EEG to better understand brain function and structure during early autism development, with a strong focus on 1-4 years old toddlers.
 Projects include the acquisition of overnight EEG recordings and MRI scans from toddlers during natural sleep.

 Email: email@example.com | Personal website